top of page

 Protect yourself from the sun

-As we mentioned earlier, camping on the Kern River, California can get very hot at times.
+As we mentioned earlier, camping on the Kern River can get very hot at times.
 Here are a few quick tips to keep you hydrated and safe:

 • Pack plenty of drinking water (gallon jugs, rather than individual bottles) and avoid too much alcohol